• Skip to main content

 Importance of P/B or Price to Book Ratio

 Price to Book ratio indicates whether a share is undervalued or overvalued.
-For instance, if P/B is less than one, then it indicates that stock of the company is currently trading at lower than the net asset value.
+For instance, if P/B ratio is less than one, then it indicates that stock of the company is currently trading at lower than the net asset value.

-Price to book value also indicates the extra premium you are going to pay to buy a stock in comparison to company’s underlying balance sheet value.
+Price to book value ratio also indicates the extra premium you are going to pay to buy a stock in comparison to company’s underlying balance sheet value.
 If you are expecting any undervalued company’s profit or earnings to go up in future, then you can invest in it to get good return.

 Total asset = Rs.
 500